tomcourt/enguino/README.md

 ### Arduino

 The Leonardo is rated to run from 6-20 volts although they suggest keeping it between 7-12 volts.
-They claim to worry about the voltage regulator overheating and 'damaging the board', but the regulator chip (88% efficient) does have a thermal shutdown feature at 150 deg C. The text appears to be a carry over from previous Arduino's which used a linear supply.
-Typical power draw is 70mA for Arduino, no more than 90mA for pull ups, TBD for auxiliary display. **TBD** if heating is a problem. **TBD** if voltage sag during starting is a problem.
+They claim to worry about the voltage regulator overheating and 'damaging the board', but the regulator chip (88% efficient) does have a thermal shutdown feature at 150 deg C. The text appears to be a carry over from previous Arduino's which used a linear supply.  **TBD** if voltage sag during starting is a problem.

 The supply is rated for 1000 ma.
-The Leonardo uses 82 mA.
-Testing will need to be done to determine actual power used.
+The Leonardo uses 82 mA (confirmed by testing).

 **Leonardo Pins Mapping to ATmega 32U4**